cispa/MAPAlloc/README.md

 # MAPAlloc

 This repository contains the reference implementation for MAPAlloc, a framework for prototyping memory-allocation based attacks and defenses on Linux.
 For technical information, please refer to the paper _'Taming the Linux Memory Allocator for Rapid
-Prototyping'_ by Zhang, Hornetz, and Schwarz.
+Prototyping'_ by Zhang, Hornetz, Gerlach, and Schwarz.

 ## Structure of this Repository
 This repository consists of the following components: